lammps/lammps/doc/src/Build_settings.rst

-Regardless of the total system size limits, the maximum number of atoms per MPI rank (local + ghost atoms) is limited to 2 billion for atomic systems and 500 million for systems with bonds (due to using the 2 upper bits of the local atom index for storing special bonds labels).
+Regardless of the total system size limits, the maximum number of atoms per MPI rank (local + ghost atoms) is limited to 2 billion for atomic systems and 500 million for systems with bonds (the additional restriction is due to using the 2 upper bits of the local atom index in neighbor lists for storing special bonds info).

 Image flags store 3 values per atom in a single integer which count the number of times an atom has moved through the periodic box in each